 Jacmel Historic District

-Jacmel suffered greatly in the earthquake that struck Haiti in January 2010.
-In Jacmel, the earthquake caused hundreds of deaths and injuries, and displaced thousands of residents when their homes were destroyed.
-In the weeks that followed, a team from Haiti’s Institut de Sauvegarde du Patrimoine National identified more than 100 historic buildings that had been damaged in the earthquake.
-An association of homeowners is now attempting to find solutions to restore these buildings.
-The rehabilitation of the historic center will be an important accomplishment.
-Jacmel has been included in Haiti’s Tentative World Heritage List since 2004, and with its rich cultural history it has the potential to become an attractive destination for cultural tourism.
+Jacmel suffered greatly in the earthquake that struck Haiti in January 2010, causing hundreds of deaths and injuries in the city and displacing thousands of residents when their homes were destroyed.
+In the weeks that followed a team from Haiti’s Institut de Sauvegarde du Patrimoine National identified more than 100 historic buildings that had been damaged in the earthquake.
+An association of homeowners was also formed in order to find ways to restore the structures.
+The rehabilitation of the historic center will be an important accomplishment, and we contributed to this significant undertaking by including the city on the 2012 World Monuments Watch.
+Jacmel has been on Haiti’s Tentative World Heritage List since 2004, and with its rich history it has the potential to become an attractive destination for cultural tourism.